sheila-smg/algo-patterns/README.md

-# Algo Patterns
+# Binary Search

-This repository is a personal project designed to deepen my understanding of the core algorithmic patterns used to build efficient solutions.
-The aim is to practice structured problem-solving, refine intuition about complexity, and develop clean implementations that scale well.

-Each folder focuses on one family of patterns and contains:
+This folder focuses on the Binary Search pattern, a foundational technique for eliminating large portions of the search space with each step.
+It is one of the most important algorithmic tools for achieving logarithmic time complexity and appears frequently across technical interviews.

+Binary Search is not only about locating a value in a sorted array.
+It forms the basis for multiple structural problem types, including monotonic condition searches, rotated arrays, peak finding, and optimization problems that require searching over the answer space.

+Each file in this folder includes:
 - A clear conceptual overview
-- Representative problems
-- A straightforward baseline solution
+- A simple baseline implementation
-- An optimized implementation
+- Variants commonly used in real problems
-- Notes summarizing the key insights behind the improvement
+- Notes describing the structural insights behind each solution

-Rather than collecting isolated exercises, this project organizes ideas into reusable mental frameworks that help me reason about algorithms with clarity and precision.

 ## Purpose

-The goal of this project is to explore how different algorithmic strategies behave, why certain approaches are more efficient than others, and how small design decisions affect performance.
+The goal of this section is to understand how Binary Search behaves, when it applies, and why it is more efficient than linear scanning.

 This includes:
+- Identifying problems that can be solved by binary search even when no array is explicitly sorted
-- Recognizing structure in problems
+- Recognizing monotonic structures
-- Understanding time and space complexities
-- Transitioning from brute-force ideas to elegant, optimized patterns
-- Building modular, readable code that reflects strong algorithmic thinking
+- Understanding the mechanics behind adjusting the search boundaries
+- Writing clean, safe, iterative implementations
+- Developing intuition for derived patterns like Binary Search on Answer

-## Patterns Included
+## Variants Included

-The repository is structured by core families of algorithmic techniques:

-algo-patterns/
-sliding_window/
-fixed_window/
-variable_window/
-frequency_window/
-two_pointers/
-prefix_sum/
-hashing/
+The folder contains several of the most useful binary-search-based problem types:

+binary_search/
+classic_binary_search/
+first_last_occurrence/
+rotated_sorted_array/
+peak_element/
 binary_search_on_answer/

-More categories may be added over time as the project grows.
+More subpatterns may be added over time as the toolkit expands.

-## How to Use This Repository
+## How to Use This Folder

-1. Choose a pattern folder
-2. Start from the conceptual notes
+1. Start with the conceptual notes in the classic version
-3. Read the baseline solution to understand the simple idea
-4. Explore the optimized version and its reasoning
+2. Review the baseline implementation
+3. Explore variants that apply the same idea in different structural settings
+4. Compare boundary-adjustment logic across problems
-5. Reflect on complexity differences and structural insights
+5. Reflect on how monotonic behavior enables efficient searching

-The intention is to learn not only how solutions work, but why they work.
+The intention is to build a strong mental model of *where* and *why* binary search applies, not just how to code it.

 ## Roadmap

-- Add more problems per pattern
+- Add more representative problems for each variation
+- Add detailed walkthroughs for boundary decisions
-- Add small visual explanations or diagrams where useful
+- Add small diagrams for visual intuition
-- Add unit tests for each solution
+- Add unit tests
-- Add complexity summaries and quick-reference notes
-- Expand into additional algorithmic families (heaps, intervals, stacks, DP, etc.)
+- Expand into more patterns derived from monotonicity and search over answers

-## About This Project
+## About This Section

-Created as part of my ongoing practice to write better algorithms, understand efficiency deeply, and organize knowledge in structured way.
+Created as part of my continuing effort to deepen algorithmic intuition, refine implementation patterns, and maintain a structured, scalable organization of problem-solving techniques.